Nadja Benaissa: 2007–2017: Reformation of the band and legal problems

-2018–present: Return to the limelight
+2018–2025: Return to the limelight

 After a few years away from the public, in 2018, Benaissa began making occasional appearances as a singer again.
 In December 2018, she, along with The Real Rogers & Friends gospel band, served as a backing vocalist at singer Mariah Carey's Christmas concert in Berlin.
 In October 2019, she co-starred in rapper Mellow Mark's music video for his song "Stay Humble."
 The same month, Benaissa was announced as the new member of the all-female Dresden a cappella band Medlz.
 The quartet was expected to embark on a concert tour in April 2020, though the series was delayed following the outbreak and subsequent spreading of the COVID-19 virus.
 Benaissa recorded two studios album with band, including the cover album (Das) läuft bei uns and the Christmas album Weihnachtsleuchten, Vol. 2, both released in 2020.